 Steve Bartels, ‘85, B.B.A Marketing

-President and Chief Operating Officer of The Island Def Jam Music Group
+Former Chief Executive Officer of The Island Def Jam Music Group

 Why did you choose Hofstra?